Flying can mess with your earsโ€”but a few simple tricks can help. Photo by Omar Prestwich on Unsplash

-A change in your ear pressure when you gain altitude can cause an unpleasant sensation, but it’s really a result of the changes in the plane’s cabin.
+A change in ear pressure when you gain altitude can cause an unpleasant sensation, but it’s really a result of the changes in the plane’s cabin.
 You might feel the urge to make the feeling go away or make your ears pop, as the saying goes.

 Travelers can never be underprepared when it comes to their health, and it’s good to know what’s normal when flying.